kubernetes-sigs/kustomize/cmd/depprobcheck/README.md

-## Checking openapi build issues
+# Checking openapi build issues

+If you see the error

+> cannot use api.Schema.SchemaProps.Properties

+then you have a set of incompatible dependencies.
+This doc describes the problem and a fix.

+tl;dr A mix of old and new is bad.

+Anyone depending on k8s.io `v0.20.x` or _older_ packages must avoid depending on anything that depends on `k8s.io/kube-openapi` newer than v0.0.0-20210323165736-1a6458611d18.

+This dir exists to test the problem.

-Edit the `main.go` and `go.mod` in this dir to see what builds with various combinations of cli-runtime kube-openapi.
+Edit the `main.go` and `go.mod` in this dir to see what builds with various combinations of `cli-runtime` and `kube-openapi`.

 ####